Valdecy/CART/README.md

 # CART (Classification And Regression Trees)

 CART Algorithm works with the Gini Index measure for numerical data.
-Categorical data is handled by a one-hot encoding transformation, creating in this way, a dummy variable for each category hence the binary splits can always occur.
+Categorical data is handled by a one-hot encoding transformation, creating in this way, a dummy variable for each category.
+This can guarantee that the binary splits can always occur.
 The function returns: 1) The decision tree rules.
 2) The total number of rules.

 * Xdata = Dataset Attributes